wang2bbq/Nepal_Earthquake_Damage_Prediction/README.md

 # Feature engineering
 - one-hot encoding
-- correlation analysis
+- correlation analysis and feature selection
-- PCA
+- standardization and PCA

 # Model selection
-- random forest with and without compensation for class imbalance
+- random forest
-- L1-penalized XGBoost
+- XGBoost
-- SVM with Gaussian kernel and one-versus-all classifiers
+- LightGBM
+- CatBoost
-- L1-penalized SVM
+- SVM
-- L1-penalized multinomial logistic regression
+- multinomial logistic regression

-# Parameter tuning for XGBoost
+# Parameter tuning
-- GridSearchCV
-- raw features, standardized features, and normalized features
+- GridSearchCV and Optuna
+- random forest
+- XGBoost
+- XGBoost + SMOTE
+- LightGBM
+- CatBoost
+-
 - EarlyStopping

+# Classifier Comparation
+- feature importance
+- prediction comparation

+# Ensemble methods
+- Hard Voting
-- SMOTE
+- Soft Voting

-# Final model
+# Submission
 After training XGBoost with the best parameters on the entire training set, I obtained a micro-averaged F1 score of 75.02, which is slightly lower than the 0.7518 achieved using the validation set after splitting the training set.
 However, upon closer inspection of the test set, I discovered that there were some previously overlooked details, such as 266 values of 'geo_level_3_id' that were not present in the training set.
 One solution to this problem is to treat these values equally as an "Unknown" category.

 Additionally, I attempted to pre-process the training set using SMOTE, but this actually resulted in a lower score of 0.7492.
 This may be due to the fact that SMOTE adds noise to the data, which can have a negative impact on model performance.